balazs-bamer/UDBGraph/README.md

 All user actions ar designed such that first the library makes sure that every involved graph element is accessible (not locked by other transactions and the user has appropriate permissions).
 If this check succeeds, only then starts the phase changing inner status of the library and the graph element instances.
 In this phase only UpscaleDB exceptions may sign fatal errors.

 All graph element instances maintain two record chains.
 One of them holds the original record contents before the transaction, the other the result of modification(s) during the transactions.
-For better performance, it is possible to fill these partially, so leaving edge arrays and / or payload off when only the beginning is interesting.
+For better performance, it is possible to read and write these partially, so leaving edge arrays and / or payload off when only the beginning is interesting.

 ### Classes